Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Method

 \subsection{Knowledge Distillation}

 \textbf{Self-reference distillation}.
-To mitigate the unstable unsupervised training and local minima problems, knowledge distillation is introduced in depth estimation \cite{hr_depth,ren2022adaptive,poggi2020uncertainty}, using the pseudodepth labels generated by a teacher model as supervision for a student model.
+To mitigate the unstable unsupervised training and local minima problems, knowledge distillation is introduced in depth estimation \cite{hr_depth,ren2022adaptive,poggi2020uncertainty}, using the pseudo depth labels generated by a teacher model as supervision for a student model.

-Our knowledge distillation process is finished in a single stage, online, as opposed to earlier work\cite{petrovai2022exploiting}, which needs a two-stage training procedure: (1) finishing training a well-behaved and sophisticated teacher model and (2) the teacher model with frozen weights is used to distill the student model.
+Our knowledge distillation process is finished in a single stage, online, as opposed to earlier work \cite{petrovai2022exploiting}, which needs a two-stage training procedure: (1) finishing training a well-behaved and sophisticated teacher model and (2) the teacher model with frozen weights is used to distill the student model.
 In our method, the student branch of Fig.\ref{fig_framework} depicts the model going through self-supervised learning first.
-The model's weights are saved after the initial training session.
+The model's weights are saved after the initial training epoch.
 The weights from the previous epoch of training are loaded online and utilized for inference starting with the second training epoch, which corresponds to the teacher branch in Fig.\ref{fig_framework}.
-The student model is then distilled using the output of this inference as pseudodepth labels.
-In terms of network architecture, the teacher branch model is identical to the student branch model, with the only difference being the model parameters.
+The student model is then distilled using the output of this inference as pseudo depth labels.
+In terms of network architecture, the teacher branch model is identical to the student branch model, with the only difference being the model weights.
 As shown in Fig.\ref{fig_framework}, the decoder performs a disparity-to-depth conversion after outputting the disparity.
 To make more comprehensive use of information, we not only convert the depth of the H$\times$W scale, but also convert the multiscale disparities into multiscale depth maps, which can provide more supervision information to distill the student model on multiple scales.
 Our distillation loss can be written as:

 \textbf{Mutilview Check}.
 Although teacher-student distillation provides supervision during training, the prediction of the teacher model at each pixel is not highly reliable.
 For example, the edge area will have relatively low confidence, resulting in some incorrect outlier points.